yehia67/documentation/dev-essentials/0.1/concepts/bundles-and-transactions.md

 Transactions that deposit IOTA tokens can also contain a message because they don't withdraw IOTA tokens, and therefore don't contain a signature.
 :::

-## Options for sending a transaction
+## Options for sending a bundle

-When you've created your transaction, you need to send it to a node along with two other arguments:
+When you've created your bundle, you need to send it to a node along with two other arguments:

 * Depth
 * Minimum weight magnitude